andrelcmoreira/elf98/doc/equipa_format.md

                          \___|\__, |\__,_|_| .__/ \__,_| |_|  \___/|_|  |_| |_| |_|\__,_|\__|
                                  |_|       |_|

-1. introduction
+1. Introduction

-this document aims to give a full technical description of the equipa's file format of elifoot98, focusing on how the team data is arranged into the file and how it is interpred by the game.
+This document aims to give a full technical description of the equipa's file format of elifoot98, focusing on how the team data is arranged into the file and how it is interpred by the game.

-2. the equipa format
+2. The equipa format

-the equipa is a binary file and contains all the team data (whose will be discussed in the following sub topics), stored as sequential chunks of information across the file. it has the following format:
+The equipa is a binary file and as you can guess, it contains all the team data (which will be discussed in the following sub topics), stored as sequential chunks of information across the file.
+It has the following format:

  0               1               2               3
  0 1 2 3 4 5 6 7 0 1 2 3 4 5 6 7 0 1 2 3 4 5 6 7 0 1 2 3 4 5 6 7